-Students must complete all English major requirements and can also earn an optional concentration in one of the following areas: Children’s Literature, Creative Writing, Digital Literary Studies, Modern Languages or TESOL.
+Students must complete all English major requirements and can also earn an optional concentration in one of the following areas: Children’s Literature, Creative Writing, Digital Literary Studies or Modern Languages.

 InstructorStart DateDaysTimeLocation